baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 ### Image Quizzer

 The Image Quizzer project is currently available with special access permission through GitHub.
-This will be made public in the near future.
+This will be made public in the near future (estimate 2nd quarter 2023).

 Once downloaded, the following directory tree describes the basic files and folders that may be relevant to the study coordinator when developing the script.